nextflow-io/nextflow/docs/docker.rst

     }

-The docker image name can be preceded by one or more lines containing comments or variables definition i.e. ``NAME=VALUE`` and can be followed by one or more lines containing BASH commands.
+The docker image name can be preceded by one or more lines containing comments or variables definition i.e. ``NAME=VALUE`` and can be followed by one or more lines containing Bash commands.